Human immunodeficiency virus (HIV) genotypic resistance testing

 The test result identifies the viral mutations.
 These are described by a combination of letters and numbers, for example K103N.
 Based on the test result, your doctor will identify whether a given mutation is one known to cause drug resistance.
 Not all mutations cause drug resistance.
 Your doctor can then adjust your antiviral medications to find the most effective combination.

 Genotypic resistance testing works best on blood samples with a viral load of at least 1,000 copies per millilitre of blood.
-If your viral load is very low, the test probably won't work.
+If your viral load is very low, the test probably won't work as there is sufficient genetic material for reliable testing.

 This test involves several time consuming processes.The test results may take several week to become available.